Which Sportmix Original Recipes Get

 Fiber (estimated dry matter content) = 5.7%

 |Dry Matter Basis||24%||9%||59%|

 |Calorie Weighted Basis||23%||21%||56%|

 The first ingredient in this dog food is corn.
 Corn is an inexpensive and controversial cereal grain.
 And aside from its energy content, this grain is of only modest nutritional value to a dog.

-Since in this case the source animal is not known, this meat can come from anywhere.
-Road kill, dead zoo animals, diseased or dying livestock — even (although unlikely) euthanized cats and dogs.
+Since in this case the source animal is not known, this item could come from almost anywhere: spoiled supermarket meat, roadkill, dead, diseased or dying livestock — even euthanized pets.

 On the brighter side, however, meat meals are meat concentrates and contain nearly 300% more protein than fresh meat.

 Although this item does contain all the amino acids a dog needs, we do not consider meat meal a quality component.